 - Post Master’s Certificate in Sequence Analysis and Genomics

 “The JHU AAP MS in Biotechnology program is truly outstanding.
 Not only did I benefit from rigor of the curriculum, but the program’s flexibility allowed me to fully pursue my academic interests.
 Thanks to the program and my MS, I am now doing a PhD in genetics.” — Kipper Fletez-Brant, class of 2012

 The Center’s mission is to expand the reach of biotechnology education through three channels:

-- Graduate Education - Our graduate programs are designed for working professionals — delivering the rigorous and practical curriculum they need to advance their careers or academic ambitions.
-Johns Hopkins’ Advanced Biotechnology Studies (ABS) Program is rooted in the multidisciplinary skills of basic research, drug discovery technologies, bioinformatics, regulatory affairs, and product commercialization.
-The program offers four master’s degrees, graduate fellowships, and certificates.
+Our graduate programs are designed for working professionals — delivering the rigorous and practical curriculum they need to advance their careers or academic ambitions.
+Johns Hopkins’ Center for Biotechnology Education (CBE) Program is rooted in the multidisciplinary skills of basic research, drug discovery technologies, bioinformatics, regulatory affairs, food safety regulation, and product commercialization.
+The program offers five master’s degrees, graduate fellowships, and certificates.

 Our goals are to increase public awareness and understanding of biotechnology, to inform educators of the resources and programs available locally and nationally, to become a resource center for biotechnology information, to coordinate training workshops for students and professionals, and to support biotechnology training and education locally, nationally, and internationally.

 - 9.10 - Odyssey: MCAT Review in January 2020 Now Open for Registration

 - 7.24 - Healthcare, Innovation, and Social Entrepreneurship Launches at Health Science Intensive Program

 - 5.15 - Dr. Kristina Obom, Director for the Center for Biotechnology Education, Interviewed by BioBuzz